vfarcic/devops24/manuscript/00-preface.md

 # Overview

-Just like other books I wrote, this one does not have a fixed scope.
+Just like the other books I wrote, this one does not have a fixed scope.
 I did not start with an index.
 I didn't write a summary of each chapter in an attempt to define the scope.
 I do not do such things.
 There is only a high-level goal to explore **continuous delivery and deployment inside Kubernetes clusters**.
 What I did do, though, was to set a few guidelines.

-This book should be *smaller than the other books* in [The DevOps Toolkit Series](http://devopstoolkitseries.com/).
-I wanted to explore a more focused subject and, at the same time, save you from waiting for too long until it is published.
-I hope this book will be somewhere between a hundred and a hundred and fifty pages.
-Compared to the previous books that are approximately four hundred pages each, this one can be considered a little brother.
-That brother will hopefully end up being more experienced than any other member of the family.
-After all, the size does not always matter.

-Let's move to the second guideline I defined before the "real" work on the book started. *All the examples will be tested on all major Kubernetes platforms.* Well, that might be a bit far-fetched.
+The first guideline is that *all the examples will be tested on all major Kubernetes platforms.* Well, that might be a bit far-fetched.
 I'm aware that any sentence that mentions "all" together with "Kubernetes" is bound to be incorrect.
 New platforms are popping out like mushrooms after rain.
 Still, what I can certainly do is to choose a few of the most commonly used ones.

 **Minikube** and **Docker for Mac or Windows** should undoubtedly be there for those who prefer to "play" with Docker locally.